tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 TODO explain why I am about to jump into Cinder and what i am going to explain about effect representations. "going to talk about bitsets and ranges"

+TODO explain the "wrong question" thing like from the IRs post: you don't care about the opcode name. you care about its annotated effects (like its annotated type)

 ## Cinder

 We'll start with [Cinder][cinder], a Python JIT, because that's what I used to